gcs278/enhancements/enhancements/installer/aws-lb-subnet-selection.md

 type SubnetRole string

 const (
-	// ClusterSubnetRole specifies subnets that will be used as cluster subnets for
+	// ClusterSubnetRole specifies subnets that will be used as subnets for
-	// the cluster resources, such as nodes.
+	// most of the cluster resources, such as nodes and the API load balancers.
     SubnetRole ClusterSubnetRole = "Cluster"

-	// IngressSubnetRole specifies subnets that will be used as ingress subnets for
+	// IngressControllerSubnetRole specifies subnets that will be used as subnets for
 	// IngressControllers.
-    SubnetRole IngressSubnetRole = "Ingress"
+    SubnetRole IngressControllerSubnetRole = "IngressController" )
-)
 ```